YSC 15th Anniversary Lists - September 2013

 Order your free copy.
 YSC’s What’s Next?
 A Young Woman’s Post-Treatment Navigator covering topics from what to expect from long-term side effects like chemobrain and lymphedema to sex, intimacy and fertility questions.

 Take part in a glamour shoot.
-Remind yourself who that beautiful woman looking back at you from the mirror is, like Victoria did.
+Remind yourself who that beautiful woman looking back at you from the mirror is.

 Have a cast made of your chest.
 In partnership with Keep A Breast, YSC is using breast casting to bring the human body’s beauty back to survivors.
 Learn more and see Jennifer Merschdorf, YSC’s CEO, have her casting done.